nghenglim/nghenglim/_posts/2015-10-03-React-Native.md

 ### Whats so good with it?
 - Easy + quick development: here is React Native sample project that I run in Mac Yosemite
 ![React Native AwesomeProject]({{ site.baseurl }}/images/2015100301.png "React Native AwesomeProject")
-- Same language to develop IOS and Android
+- Same language to develop iOS and Android
-- Upgrade IOS and Android as easy as PHP
+- Upgrade iOS and Android as easy as PHP
   - as long as Apple approve react native app that use remote bundle file, the next update can no need go through Apple again
 - Its Javascript!
 Now every developer can easily take part in mobile development!
 - Native Speed